SQL Server Architecture (Explained)

 Plan Cache

-Data Parsing: Buffer cache & Data Storage
+Data Parsing: Buffer Cache and Data Storage

 Buffer Cache – Soft Parsing